marco-willi/camera-trap-classifier/README.md

 To use this code following pre-requisites must be met:

-1. Camera trap images (jpeg / jpg) with labels
+1. Camera trap images (jpeg / jpg / png /bmp) with labels
 2. Server with graphics processing units (GPUs) for model training (e.g. AWS account, supercomputing institute)
 3. Some Unix knowledge